NYC judge declines to overturn Ghislaine Maxwell’s conviction for aiding Jeffrey Epstein’s sex trafficking scheme

 - Alison NathanAmerican judge

 Manhattan Federal Court Judge Alison Nathan upheld Maxwell’s Dec.
 29 conviction on three out of five counts.
-She found federal prosecutors proved at trial that Maxwell engaged in a decade-long scheme with the deceased financier to groom minors for his sexual abuse.
+She found that federal prosecutors proved at trial that Maxwell engaged in a decadelong scheme with the deceased financier to groom minors for his sexual abuse.

 “(The) jury’s guilty verdicts were supported by the witness testimony and documentary evidence presented at trial,” reads Nathan’s order.